 Inverter Isc DC Input Ratings

 Inverter short circuit current (Isc) rating is required to verify that the PV module string short circuit current under high irradiance does not exceed the maximum input current for the PV inverter's MPPT for compliance with NEC 690.8(A)(1)(1) and the inverter listing.
+Exercise caution when looking at datasheets, installation manuals and equipment labels have been reviewed by a NRTL for equipment ratings.
 Inverter Isc might not be reported consistently across manufacturers, if you are having trouble finding the required information on your equipment or interpreting manufacturer documentation please refer to the following examples:

 The Sunny Boy inverters have a maximum short circuit current of 18 A and “Maximum DC Voltage” of 600 V: